giantswarm/docs/src/content/tutorials/continuous-deployment/bases/index.md

     --provider capa | yq -s '.metadata.name'
     ```

-3. This creates four files but we're only interested in the cluster user configuration file `mywcl-userconfig.yaml`.
-We will extract the values and create a new `cluster-config.yaml` file in our version folder:
+3. The above command generates four files, though in the current example you are only interested in the cluster user configuration file `mywcl-userconfig.yaml`.Extract the values and create a new `cluster-config.yaml` file in our version folder:

     ```nohighlight
     cat mywcl-userconfig.yaml | yq eval '.data.values' > bases/clusters/capa/v0.21.0/cluster_config.yaml